From Neoclassical to Contemporary Styles

 Oodi is the new central library of Helsinki’s impressive public library network with over 50 public libraries.
 It was designed by ALA Architects in 2013 and inaugurated in 2018.

-The library has a contemporary style focusing on glass and steel structures and and an impressive wooden facade.
+The library has a contemporary style focusing on glass and steel structures and an impressive wooden facade.
 It has three floors with each floor having different functions.

 Central Railway Station